 Two academic minors – Jewish Studies and Modern Hebrew – continually attract a diverse group of Carolina students, and more than 1,200 Carolina students enroll in Jewish Studies courses each year.
 The number of Jewish Studies courses offered to Carolina students has grown to more than 110, with about 30 offered each year.

 The Jewish Studies program offers courses in departments across the humanities and social sciences.

 The number of Jewish Studies faculty members has doubled in the Center’s first few years.
 In the current academic year, more than 20 faculty members will teach and conduct research in Jewish Studies at Carolina.
-Faculty members are based in eight different academic departments.
+Faculty members are based in 10 different academic departments.

-Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel, Argentina, and several other countries.
+Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel and several other countries.
 Students may also participate in archaeological excavations in Israel.